alonnner/nextjs/README.md

 ### CSR VS SSR
 ![CSR_VS_SSR](notes/CSR_VS_SSR.png)

-btw, SSR will lose the power of interactivity with clients.
+Otherwise, SSR will lose the power of interactivity with clients That's why we use mixture of them.